DanielBandarica02/SOC-HomeLab/docs/02-soc-stack/05-soc-dashboard.md

 ![Custom Rule 3 - Firewall Block Informational](../../screenshots/05-soc-dashboard/06-custom-rule-3.png)

 Note the differences from rule 100011: level 7 (Low-Medium instead of Medium-High), no MITRE mapping (the direction does not cleanly correspond to an ATT&CK technique), and description phrasing ("policy violation" vs "lateral movement").
-This asymmetric severity is the encoded threat model — not every segmentation violation is equally suspicious.
+This asymmetric severity is the encoded threat model, not every segmentation violation is equally suspicious.

 ## Dashboard visualizations